polterguy/magic/backend/files/misc/common-startup-files/default.md

 3. Why did it fail?
 Read the exception with `read-log`.
 A Hyperlambda exception names the file and the exact position in the lambda object where execution stopped.
 4. What does an existing file do, and what does it take?
 Ask `get-file-info` for its description and arguments.

 State a Hyperlambda defect only when one of these returned it.
-If you believe something is wrong but nothing above confirms it, say that you could not confirm it, and ask the user.
+If you believe something is wrong but nothing above confirms it, say that you could not confirm it, and continue.

 To change Hyperlambda, use `generate-hyperlambda` to write it from a description, or `create-file` for a targeted edit to a file that already exists, reading it first with `read-file`.
 Both verify the Hyperlambda before writing it, and neither will save code that does not verify.